elifesciences/elife-continuum-documentation/file-naming/file_naming_spec.md

 - Inline media does need to be served from the cdn
 - The tagging for inline media in the XML overlaps with the tagging for inline figures

+Example article with inline media: [http://elifesciences.org/content/4/e05169](), This article is an insight, but it has all four article tabs, and the inline media is an image in the boxed section at the top of the artilce, and the image does not have a DOI.

 **media**

 Video files are not hosted on our CDN, but any other media file that we publish will need to be hosted on our CDN.
-I've not yet been able to provide an example of a non-video media file that we have already published.
-The only way to discriminate bettwen video and non-video media is by examining the file extensions, so for ease of implementation it may be best to simply place all media onto the CDN, irrespective of whether we are serving this content to the site from the CDN or not.
+For simplicity we are going to place all media files onto our CDN.
+We currently have no examples of media that are not video.

 **reporting standards**s